mage-hq/magento-countdown-timer/README.md

 # magento-countdown-timer
-The Countdown Timer extension for Magento 2 allows to create a countdown timer for any campaign, on special products or offers.
-It brings efficiency to the store and enhances the shopping experience significantly.
+Magento 2 Countdown Timer extension allows you to set up a countdown timer for any campaign, on specific products or deals.
+It boosts the store’s performance and enhances the shopping experience greatly.

 Please go to https://magehq.com/countdown-timer.html buy extension